areebnaqash/BitZoo/README.md

 ![BitZoo_screenshot](https://github.com/user-attachments/assets/177b79e3-a3df-4339-a223-da7dea79b6dd)

 As it can be seen.
 The game is presented as a TUI (Terminal User Interface) program.
-Thus, it's lightweight, but it comes with it's own set of dependencies, which we'll be discussing below.
+Thus, it's lightweight, but it comes with its own set of dependencies, which we'll be discussing below.

 ## Installation
 **This project is built keeping the Windows Operating System in mind.**